JayKimDeveloper/KIT502_GroupAssignment/README.md

 ## School Server Deployment Information

 The final Assignment 2 project is deployed to the university-provided internal server (`usermin`) for marking.
+The final school server version uses MySQL as the active database.

 Project path: